SheffieldChemoinformatics/reduced_graph_visualisation/README.md

-# README for Reduced Graph Lead Optimisation Tool
+# Reduced Graph Lead Optimisation Tool

 This repository contains the implementation and dataset for our paper "Visualising Lead Optimisation Series Using Reduced Graphs"